rotki/rotki/docs/api.rst

    :statuscode 409: User is not logged in or some other error.
 Check error message for details.
    :statuscode 500: Internal rotki error

-Querying ethereum transactions
+Querying evm transactions
 =================================

-.. http:get:: /api/(version)/blockchains/ETH/transactions/(address)
+.. http:get:: /api/(version)/blockchains/evm/transactions/(address)

    .. note::
       This endpoint also accepts parameters as query arguments.